Mattooz/MDF4toCSVminio/README.md

 - build-essential
 - gcc
 - g++
+- cmake
+- git

+Additionally, the Dockerfile clones the libdeflate repository to ensure it's available during the build process.
+This is necessary because asammdf or one of its dependencies requires libdeflate for compression functionality.

-These dependencies are necessary for the proper installation of asammdf and its requirements.
+These dependencies and steps are necessary for the proper installation of asammdf and its requirements.

 ## Environment Variables